ikatson/typescript-3d-renderer/README.md

 ## Demo

+> WARNING: at the moment it won't display any textures on devices that don't support DDS compression.
+> TODO: select a different scene in this case, that referes to the original Sponza with JPG textures.

 [Demo is here](https://ikatson.github.io/typescript-3d-renderer/)

 In the Demo you can navigate the camera with WASD, Space and Ctrl, tweak various settings, look at intenal framebuffer textures etc.